-Section 10.2 Checks, Drafts, Etc. All checks, drafts or other orders for the payment of money, notes, acceptances or other evidences of indebtedness issued by or in the name of the Corporation shall be signed by such officer or officers, agent or agents, of the Corporation and in such manner as shall be determined from time to time by resolution of the Board, but in the absence of any such determination by the Board, such checks, drafts or other orders for the payment of money, notes, acceptances or other evidences of indebtedness shall be signed by the Executive Director or Treasurer or any Assistant Treasurer and countersigned by the Chairman of the Board, endorsements for deposit to the credit of the Corporation in any of its duly authorized depositories may be made by hand stamped legend in the name of the Corporation or by written endorsement of any officer without counter-signature.
+Section 10.2 Checks, Drafts, Etc. All checks, drafts or other orders for the payment of money, notes, acceptances or other evidences of indebtedness issued by or in the name of the Corporation shall be signed by such officer or officers, agent or agents, of the Corporation and in such manner as shall be determined from time to time by resolution of the Board, but in the absence of any such determination by the Board, such checks, drafts or other orders for the payment of money, notes, acceptances or other evidences of indebtedness shall be signed by the Executive Director or Treasurer or any Assistant Treasurer and countersigned by the Chairman of the Board, President or any Vice President.
+Unless otherwise provided by resolution of the Board, endorsements for deposit to the credit of the Corporation in any of its duly authorized depositories may be made by hand stamped legend in the name of the Corporation or by written endorsement of any officer without counter-signature.